YiWangcqu/Appendix-of-Neighborhood-Extreme-Point-based-Fast-Calculation-for-Non-Convexity-Pricing/README.md

 # Appendix-of-Neighborhood-Extreme-Point-based-Fast-Calculation-for-Non-Convexity-Pricing
-The appendix or supplementary materials of theAppendix of ”Neighborhood Extreme Point based Fast Calculation for Non-Convexity Pricing“.
+Appendix or supplementary materials of the research paper "Neighborhood Extreme Point based Fast Calculation for Non-Convexity Pricing".